Face Presentation and Birth Injury

 Baby in utero in face presentation.

-There are three types of face presentation:
+There are three types of face presentation that can occur at birth:

-• Mentum anterior (MA).
-In this position, the chin is facing the front of the mother, and will be the presenting part of the face.
+• Mentum anterior position (MA): The baby’s chin faces the mother’s front side, and will be the presenting part of the face.
 Babies in mentum anterior position are usually delivered vaginally, although in some cases a C-section may be necessary.

 Baby facing sideways in pelvis / birth canal.